 baking sheet that fits in your freezer

-- Stir in Dulce de Leche.
+- Stir in the Dulce de Leche.
 The mixture will get very thick, but you need to make sure all of the caramel is mixed into the chocolate, so use your hands if needed.

 - Once well mixed, wrap in plastic wrap and let rest for at least 30 minutes.
 When you unwrap the caramel modeling chocolate, knead it on the counter just until smooth about 30 seconds.